-Apprenticeship is actually a pretty cool way to learn.
-You spend about 20% of your time in school and the other 80% of your time on the job, getting paid, and being mentored by a pro – an experience journeyperson – who can “show you the ropes.”
+Apprenticeship is actually a pretty sweet way to learn.
+You spend about 20% of your time in school and the other 80% of your time on the job, getting paid, and being mentored by a pro – an experienced journeyperson – who can “show you the ropes.”

 - You gain coveted work experience